Discrete Dirac Operators, Critical Embeddings and Ihara-Selberg Functions

 \begin{definition} We introduce the equivalence relation on the set of prime reduced cycles of $G$: we say that $p_1$ is equivalent to $p_2$ if $p_1= (p_2)^{-1}$.
-The set of equivalence classes of this equivalence relation is denoted by $[\G]$.
-Analogously, we introduce the equivalence relation on the set of prime reduced cycles of $G^g$: we say that $p^g_1$ is equivalent to $p^g_2$ if $p^g_1= (p^g_2)^{-1}$.
-The set of equivalence classes of this equivalence relation is denoted by $[\G]^g$. \end{definition}
+The set of equivalence classes for this equivalence relation is denoted by $[\G]$.
+Analogously, we introduce the equivalence relation on the set of prime reduced cycles of $G^g$: we say that $p^g_1$ is equivalent to $p^g_2$ if $p^g_1= (p^g_2)^{-1}$ and the set of equivalence classes is denoted by $[\G]^g$. \end{definition}